 Skidmore, Koller, 2002; MacKay, Fesenmaier, 2000).
 O’Leary and Deegan (2005) argued that

 content analysis of written information, such as guidebooks and travel brochures, could

 provide a great number of information about the images projected by a tourism destination.

-Online tourism information sorces were analyzed by a few researchers.
-Stepcenkova and
+Online tourism information sorces were analyzed by a few researchers

 and Morrison (2007) analyzed narrative and visual contents of travel related websites.
 This

 research was intended to go one step further, so that besides analyzing narrative and visual